istio-ecosystem/sail-operator/docs/README.md

     kubectl delete ns sample --context="${CTX_CLUSTER2}"
     ```

-### External-Controlplane
+### External Control Plane

-These instructions install an [external-controlplane](https://istio.io/latest/docs/setup/install/external-controlplane/) Istio deployment using the Sail Operator and Sail CRDs. **Before you begin**, ensure meet the requirements of the [common setup](#common-setup) and complete **only** the "Setup env vars" step.
+These instructions install an [external control plane](https://istio.io/latest/docs/setup/install/external-controlplane/) Istio deployment using the Sail Operator and Sail CRDs. **Before you begin**, ensure meet the requirements of the [common setup](#common-setup) and complete **only** the "Setup env vars" step.
 Unlike the other Multi-Cluster deployments, you won't be creating a common CA in this setup.

 These installation instructions are adapted from: https://istio.io/latest/docs/setup/install/external-controlplane/ and are intended to be run in a development environment such as `kind` and not in production.

-In this setup there is an External Controlplane cluster (`cluster1`) and a Remote cluster (`cluster2`) which are on separate networks.
+In this setup there is an external control plane cluster (`cluster1`) and a remote cluster (`cluster2`) which are on separate networks.

-1. Create an `Istio` resource on `cluster1` to manage the ingress gateways for the External Controlplane.
+1. Create an `Istio` resource on `cluster1` to manage the ingress gateways for the external control plane.

     ```sh
     kubectl create namespace istio-system --context "${CTX_CLUSTER1}"